top of page

 284,486 visas issued in 2022

-The J-1 umbrella includes 14 distinct categories.
+The J-1 umbrella includes 14 distinct categories that have their own set of rules and requirements.

 Au Pairs